Bard College’s residency and commissioning program for the performing arts

 Copresented by the National Young Farmers Coalition and Bard CEP

 "Each seed has a story.
 Cultural stories.
 Drama.
 Romance.
 Tragedy.
 History . . . and every time you plant a seed you're going to become part of that story . . .
 So it's important to know where our seeds come from.
 Who's growing them.
 And which stories we're growing in our own backyards."

 — Ken Greene, the Hudson Valley Seed Library

 Mary Stuart Masterson and Jeremy Davidson document the lives of Hudson Valley farmers in this latest play from Tivoli-based Storyhorse Documentary Theater.
 Good Dirt is a multimedia performance based on interviews with six farm families, illustrating the fragility of our agricultural heritage and the need for engagement and investment in its present and future.
 The performance will be followed by a discussion with the farmers portrayed on stage, and a community picnic with offerings from many local businesses whose products celebrate the bounty of Hudson Valley farms.

-The farms in this piece include: The Hudson Valley Seed Library (Accord), Denison Farm (Schaghticoke), Green Goats (Red Hook), Soul Fire Farm (Grafton), Tello's Green Eggs (Coxsackie), and Northwind Farms (Tivoli).
+The farms in this piece include the Hudson Valley Seed Library (Accord), Denison Farm (Schaghticoke), Green Goats (Red Hook), Soul Fire Farm (Grafton), Tello’s Green Farm (Coxsackie), and Northwind Farms (Tivoli).

-Choreography by Beth Gill Bessie Award-winning choreographer Beth Gill, makes her Fisher Center debut with a LAB-commissioned, site-specific performance inspired by the imagination and subconscious.
+Choreography by Beth Gill Bessie Award-winning choreographer Beth Gill makes her Fisher Center debut with a LAB-commissioned, intimate performance inspired by the imagination and subconscious.
 The dancers—a symbiotic pair with a mysterious and ever-present bond, a lone heroic female, an observer, and an otherworldly presence—inhabit a dreamlike, sensory-rich world that draws the audience into an immersive act of witnessing.
 Gill creates an intimate, surrealist work that builds on her acclaimed formalist choreography, while forging a new theatrical approach.
 Performed by Maggie Cloud, Jennifer Lafferty, Heather Lang, Stuart Singer, and Marilyn Maywald Yahel.